mlangumier/portfolio/TASKS.md

 Not linked to any roadmap, but to do when/if relevant or necessary.

+- [ ] Markdown - Update files & formatting, add table of contents (cf. extension)
-- [ ] Theme - Setup dark mode integration (+ colored themes)
+- [ ] Theme - Setup dark mode integration (+ colored themes?)
+- [ ] Component - Change language switcher to a `Select` component (if theme switcher is onClick)
 - [ ] Component - Add a scroll-to-top button
-- [ ] Component - Change language switcher to a `Select` component
-- [ ] Internationalization - Add translations for accessibility & common items (links, buttons)
-- [ ] Routes - Upon adding new pages, reorganise routes
 - [ ] Architecture - Use `FSD` ([Feature-Slided Design](https://feature-sliced.design/docs/guides/tech/with-nextjs#app-router)) for better clarity & scaling
+- [ ] Routes - Upon adding new pages, reorganise routes (& reorganize `/data` & `/utils`)
 - [ ] Internationalization - Separate dictionaries in multiple files when starting projects
+- [ ] Internationalization - Add translations for accessibility & common items (links, buttons)
 - [ ] Theme - When creating project, check if relevant to use style files (.css + tailwind.config.ts) specific to the project's route to override generic style (layout, component, fonts etc.).
-- [ ] Markdown - Update files & formatting, add table of contents (cf. extension)

 ## FUTURE ROADMAP & IDEAS